 • Augmentative and alternative methods of communication

-Your program may also require you to take other courses or a selection of electives.
-If you speak more than one language, you may wish to attend a speech pathology program that offers a concentration in bilingual speech pathology.
-Make sure the program you attend offers the opportunity for you to pursue your special focus if you so choose.
+Your program may also require you to take other courses or electives.
+If you speak more than one language, you may wish to enroll in a speech pathology program that offers a bilingual speech pathology concentration.
+Make sure you choose a program that offers you the opportunity to pursue your preferred specialty.

 Speech Therapy Master’s Programs Clinical Practicum and Field Placement Components

-All ASHA accredited programs require 400 hours of supervised clinical experience, according to ASHA’s clinical practicum information.
-Three hundred and seventy-five hours must be dedicated to direct client contact, and the other 25 must be clinical observation hours.
+All ASHA-accredited programs require a minimum of 400 hours of supervised clinical experience.
+You must dedicate at least 375 hours to direct client contact, while a minimum of 25 hours must be clinical observation experience.
 Of the 400 hours, 325 must be completed at the graduate level.
-Supervision must occur at least 25% of the time that you work with each client or patient.
-At times, programs will require that observation hours are completed before applying to the program.
+Supervision must occur at least 25% of the time you work with each client or patient.
+Some programs may require you to complete observation hours before applying to the program.

-Most speech pathology master’s programs will spread clinical experience out over several semesters.
-While many programs allow you to work while in school, you must have availability for various practicum requirements.
-Some programs will require you to be on campus to complete clinical hours, other programs will place you in clinical settings near to where you are located.
-Some programs will have you complete practicum hours for several weeks straight, others will require you to complete hours over a couple of days each week.
-Depending on the program, you may be required to spread hours out across a certain number of sites or a variety of populations.
+Most speech pathology master’s programs distribute clinical experience over several semesters.
+While many programs allow students to work while in school, you must be available for various practicum requirements.
+Some programs may require you to be on campus to complete clinical hours; others may place you in clinical settings near your place of residence.
+Some programs require students to complete all their practicum hours consecutively for several weeks, while others allow you to complete these hours over a longer period, such as a couple of days each week.
+Depending on the program you choose, you may be required to spread these hours across different sites or populations.

-Once you have your speech pathology degree and have completed the practicum, you are ready to complete your clinical fellowship year.
-To find ways to finance your education, check out our scholarships page. - Apply for Temporary Licensure in your State (if required)
+Once you have your speech pathology degree and have completed the practicum, you are ready to complete your clinical fellowship year

-After earning your master’s in speech pathology, your state will most likely require you to complete a clinical fellowship year.
-In some states, you may need to apply for a temporary or intern license to do this.
+After earning your master’s in speech pathology, your state will likely require you to complete a clinical fellowship year.
+You may need to apply for a temporary or intern license to do this in some states.
 Learn more about SLP internship opportunities.
 Check your state’s requirements to see if this is a step you need to complete.

-The fellowship typically consists of at least 1260 hours of professional experience (35 hours per week over 36 weeks or equivalent), completed under a supervisor holding an ASHA CCC.
-Specific requirements will vary in some states.
-At least 80% of your major responsibilities as a fellow should involve direct client contact and relate to the management of communication and swallowing disorders.
-Weeks where you work 5 or fewer hours will not contribute to the experience requirement in states that defer to ASHA requirements, and for ASHA certification you must complete your fellowship within 4 years of starting.
+The fellowship typically consists of at least 1,260 hours of professional experience (35 hours per week over 36 weeks or equivalent).
+You must complete it under a supervisor holding an ASHA CCC, according to ASHA.
+Specific requirements can vary in some states.
+At least 80% of your major responsibilities as a fellow should involve direct client contact and relate to managing communication and swallowing disorders.
+Weeks where you work fewer than five hours will not contribute to the experience requirement in states that defer to ASHA requirements.
+For ASHA certification, you must complete your fellowship within 48 months of starting.

-As a speech pathology clinical year (CY) fellow, you must continue to receive mentoring and evaluation throughout the speech pathology fellowship.
-Your mentor must complete at least 36 supervisory activities, including 18 one hour on-site observations (a maximum of 6 may be completed in one day).
+During the CF experience, you must continue to receive mentoring and evaluation.
+Your mentor must complete at least 36 supervisory activities, including 18 one-hour, on-site observations (a maximum of six may be completed in one day).
 Six must be completed during each third of the fellowship experience.
-The other 18 monitoring activities are divided throughout the experience in the same fashion, and include evaluating reports that you write, holding conferences with you, or holding conferences with your colleagues.
+The other 18 monitoring activities are divided throughout the experience in the same fashion and include evaluations of written reports and conferences with your supervisor or colleagues.

-It is recommended by ASHA that you take the exam during your clinical fellowship, or within a year of beginning postgraduate clinical experience.
-A passing score is a 162 or above and is the score required by most states for licensure.
-Testing windows occur every month of the year.
+ASHA recommends you take the exam during your clinical fellowship or within a year of beginning postgraduate clinical experience.
+A passing score for ASHA certification is 162 on a 100-200 scale.

-All states require licensure to practice as a speech pathologist, but requirements for licensure will vary from state to state.
+All states require licensure to practice as a speech pathologist, but requirements for licensure varies from state to state.

-In many states, proof of ASHA CCC replaces many of the requirements for becoming a speech therapist, since requirements are met when obtaining that certification.
-Often, the same criteria as a CCC are the standard for state licensure, but a CCC is usually not needed to obtain state licensure.
-Requirements for state licensure may change if an applicant possesses a higher degree in the field.
-Also, there are sometimes exceptions for certain requirements and at times states will waive requirements for physicians, federal employees, and other types of professionals.
-You should always go to the state department website or talk to someone at the department to ensure that you meet all requirements or available exceptions.
+In many states, obtaining the ASHA CCC can fulfill many of the requirements for becoming a speech therapist.
+The same criteria for the CCC are often the standard for state licensure, but a CCC isn’t usually required to obtain state licensure.
+However, requirements for state licensure may change if you hold a higher degree in the field.
+There may be other exceptions, with certain states waiving requirements for physicians, federal employees and other professionals.
+It’s always best to check with your state licensing board to ensure you meet all requirements or qualify for the available exceptions.

-Additionally, some states may require those for whom English is a second language to demonstrate proficiency.
+Additionally, some states may require those for whom English is a second language to demonstrate proficiency in English.
 If you speak more than one language fluently, you may also want to explore becoming a bilingual speech pathologist.

 If you need or want to obtain your CCC-SLP, you must submit an application with the following to ASHA: